 My first week off during the summer holidays and we’ve made it out and about.
 One day a visit to the park in town for scooting.
-And another day out to West Midlands Safari Park.
+And another day out to West Midlands Safari Park which we’ve been to before.
 It was N’s first trip out off the farm (apart from for tennis), since March.
 I think we both needed to get out and do something like life pre-lockdown.

 I’d booked a few days beforehand.
 Strangely, they just let you book day tickets, without specific slots.
 So when we arrived just after opening, the queues were insane to get in.
 It felt like there were just way too many people going in for limited numbers, but maybe just everyone turned up in the first 2 hours.

 We headed for the safari first and it was queueing all the way round.
 I think they should probably have stopped selling animal feed, because it always gets held up with people stopping.
 But the rangers in their vehicles were moving animals off the roads and trying to keep cars moving.

 We saw all the animals this time, although some from a distance – giraffes, elephants, a lot more rhinos than last time we visited.
 The African white lions were posing for photos, and another lioness walked across the road right in front of the cars.
 The camels were loving holding up the cars and one stuck its head right in someone’s car.

 At West Midlands there’s no worry about monkeys on the car, because there are none.
 I do like a safari park and with social distancing it’s a great way to get out and about.
 As a photography fan, I do have to rely on N to take photos as I’m driving.
 And just grabbing my phone when we’re stopped.

 Once we’d finished the safari it was a quick loo break then picnic lunch.
 We used the portaloos in the car park – no queue as they were a bit out of the way.
 And they were immaculately clean.